pangenome/pggb-workshop/README.md

 [Lipoprotein(a) (LPA)](https://en.wikipedia.org/wiki/Lipoprotein(a)) is a low-density lipoprotein variant containing a protein called apolipoprotein(a).
 Genetic and epidemiological studies have identified lipoprotein(a) as a risk factor for atherosclerosis and related diseases, such as coronary heart disease and stroke.

 Try to make LPA pangenome graphs.
-The input sequences are in `~/workshop_materials/pggb/data/LPA.fa.gz`.
+The input sequences are in `~/software/.source/pggb/data/LPA/LPA.fa.gz`.
 Sequences in this locus have a peculiarity: which one?
 Hint: visualize the alignments and take a look at the graph layout (with `Bandage` and/or in the `.draw_multiqc.png` files).

 Here's a hint:

-    pggb -i ../pggb/data/LPA/LPA.fa.gz -n 14 -t 8 -o LPA.1
+    pggb -i ~/software/.source/pggb/data/LPA/LPA.fa.gz -t 8 -o LPA.1

+This results in a graph which has some underalignment in the key kringle domain repeat.
+How might we fix this, to encourage the motif to collapse into a single representation in the graph?
+(Hint: add `-c 2` to increase mappings, decrease segment length to `-s 2k`, etc.)